PyRepair/maniple/training-data/summarize-experiment-v2/pandas/35/test_info_response_1.md

-The error occurred in the `pandas/_libs/index.pyx` file at line 499 with an AttributeError.
-The original error message is quite detailed, detailing the stack trace and the specific areas of the code where the error occurred.
-It references multiple lines in the test file and in functions from the core indexes in pandas.
+The failing test is `test_get_level_values_when_periods`, which has an assert statement that checks if all x.is_monotonic for x in idx2.levels.
+This stack trace leads to `pandas/_libs/index.pyx:499`, which returns an AttributeError.

-Simplified error message:
+Simplified Error Message:
 ```
-AttributeError: 'NoneType' object has no attribute 'view' at line 499 in pandas/_libs/index.pyx
+AttributeError: 'NoneType' object has no attribute 'view'
 ```